pptestpptest/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 A Node's `Context` instance acts as an interactor and is responsible for handling events and responding to user interactions (received through a `Receiver` protocol from the user interface).

-To avoid bloating the `Context` instance, data transformations and other business logic can exist in the Node's `Worker` instances, and the `Context` may call methods on those `Worker` instances as needed.
+To avoid bloating the `Context` implementation, one or more `Worker` instances containing business logic may exist in the Node's `Worker` collection, and the `Context` can call methods on these `Worker` instances as needed.

-The `Context` may participate in keeping the Node's user interface (through a `Presentable` protocol) in sync with the current app state, though the Node's view state `Worker` normally handles this responsibility.

 The `Context` can (as desired) delegate data requests, event handling and user interactions to the Node's listener which, in almost every situation, is the `Context` of the parent Node.